Exclusive pumping is more difficult than nursing in many ways. However, weaning from the pump is one area where it actually can be easier!

 When you have decided to stop pumping, you will need to “wean” from the pump just like a nursing mother would wean her baby.
-This is best done slowly to minimize discomfort and issues with clogged ducts and mastitis.
-(If you need to wean quickly, try some of the methods for decreasing milk supply like sage tea along with the steps below.)
+(I definitely don’t recommend weaning from pumping cold turkey!)

 Weaning from the Pump in Six Steps

 Below is the process that I used, laid out in six steps.
 (If you’d like to read more about when/how/why I weaned from the pump with my first baby, I wrote a separate post about my experience here.)

 Step 1: Drop Pumping Sessions Until You are Down to Two Pumping Sessions Per Day

 If you are currently pumping three or more times per day, start by dropping down to just two sessions per day, preferably about 12 hours apart.
 (Obviously, you can skip this step if you are already at two pumping sessions per day.)

 Here is some detailed information on how to drop pumping sessions, but the most common ways to do it are to reduce the amount of time that you pump at a given session (reduce by a few minutes each day) or the volume (reduce by an ounce or two each day) that you pump.
 I would recommend using volume if you are prone to clogged ducts or mastitis, or if you have oversupply, to make sure your breasts start to get the message that they should be making less milk.

 After you drop one pumping session, it’s a good idea to wait a few days before dropping the next unless you need to wean quickly.

 Step 2: Gradually Reduce the Length and/or Volume of One of the Remaining Pumping Sessions